src-d/guide/developer-community/fix-DCO.md

 # DCO is missing

 If you are reading this, then you want to contribute to one of the source{d}'s projects.
-That's awesome and very respectable 👍.
+That's awesome and we're glad you're here 👍.
 However, this also means that you probably have not added the "signed-off-by" signature to one or more of your commits in the pull request.

 Before we move on, please read [what is the Developer Certificate of Origin (DCO)](https://github.com/probot/dco#how-it-works).